yukun-impa/Md2Tex/README.md

 *   **Markdown to LaTeX Conversion**: Converts Markdown files to `.tex` files.
 *   **LLM-Powered**: Uses a Large Language Model for smart conversion (with a mock mode for offline use).
 *   **YAML Frontmatter Support**: Parses YAML frontmatter for metadata like title and author.
+*   **Customizable LaTeX Templates**: Allows you to use your own LaTeX templates for the main document.
 *   **LaTeX Template**: Generates a main `.tex` file that includes the converted content.

 ## Getting Started